Formulae-Litterae-Chartae/scripts/README.md

 2. `import`-statements should be at the top of a file.
 Never within classes or methods.
 3. One class per file
 4. Prefer logging over print
-5. If not further specified specified, stick to https://google.github.io/styleguide/pyguide.html
+5. If not further specified, stick to https://google.github.io/styleguide/pyguide.html
 6. Use `match-case` [PEP634](https://docs.python.org/3.10/whatsnew/3.10.html#pep-634-structural-pattern-matching) when possible.
+7. Avoid direct system calls:
+   1. Prefer `requests.get` over `os.system('curl`

 ### XSLT programming

 Always restart your terminal when changing xslt-files.
 Otherwise the terminal uses a cached version.